kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script is to display the content of a file
+to list the content of two files at the same time